Physical Therapy and Occupational Therapy

 - BIO 201 Human Anatomy and Physiology I *

 - BIO 202 Human Anatomy and Physiology II

 - PSY 235 Human Growth and Development

-Confirm which courses you should take at PPCC by contacting the colleges listed below and by working with a CP&A advisor.
+Confirm which courses you should take at PPCC by contacting the colleges listed below and by working with a A&T Health Sciences Program Advisor.

 Colorado Community College PTA and OTA Programs